 Members, It’s Time to Vote!

 MassRecycle is happy to announce that it’s time to vote in the Board of Directors: both new and renewals.
 Our new Directors will be signing up for two year terms.
-Current Directors who are ready to renew will serve another term: those marked * are running for a one-year term, and the others are running for two year terms.
-We are doing this to make sure the whole Board does not come up for a vote all at once in the future.
-President/Director Gretchen Carey will be staying on, as her term is not up next year.
+Current Directors who are ready to renew will serve another term.

-If you are a paid member in good standing, please join us on the evening of September 16 at 7:00 pm for a brief Annual Members’ Meeting over Zoom.
-Listen to our Board President give an update on MassRecycle business and then you can cast your vote.
-If you cannot make the Annual Members’ Meeting, please vote online no later than 5 pm on Tuesday, September 15, 2020.
-Zoom information and an online ballot will be sent to you via email from email@example.com.
+If you are a paid member in good standing, please join us on September 27th at Hynes Convention Center in Boston, for our Fall Social that will include our Annual Members’ Meeting.
+If you cannot make the Annual Members’ Meeting, please vote online no later than 5 pm on Monday, September 25th, 2023 through an online ballot (will be sent to you via email from email@example.com.)

 Please read further to learn about the candidates.

 Gretchen has worked in the environmental field for 15 years as a volunteer, municipal recycling coordinator, and now Republic Services’ Sustainability Manager for New England.
 Gretchen provides training and education on recycling for both municipalities and commercial customers while helping to build the organics infrastructure in New England.
 In addition to her leadership of MassRecycle, Gretchen is a LEED Green Associate, a Zero Waste TRUE Advisor, and a member of the Environmental Business Council Solid Waste Management Leadership Committee.
 She is also co-founder of GreenLabs Recycling, the hyperlocal company for plastics recycling.